-- If the external or portable drive is not recognized by your system, and your drive is connected through a surge protector, then disconnect the power adaptor and plug your external drive directly to the UPS wall.
+- If the external or portable drive is not recognized by your system, and your drive is connected to a surge protector, then disconnect the power adapter and plug your external drive directly to the UPS wall.
 At times, surge protector decreases the required power supply due to multiple device attachments.

 - In case the drive is not listed in your disk management (it could be different for every operating system), then lastly you can try to connect the drive to another system.
 If it won’t work, then there is definitely a fault in your external drive, but if work the possibly your system hardware or drivers are faulty.
 First, you need to troubleshoot your computer or operating system related issues.

-The above mentioned processes should resolve most of your drive recognition issues.
-But is case all of them are unable to help you out then possibly your portable drive is dead.
+The above-mentioned processes should resolve most of your drive recognition issues.
+But is the case all of them are unable to help you out then possibly your portable drive is dead.

 Points to avoid corruption: